RobinHankin/evitaicossa/CONTRIBUTING.md

-# Contributing to `frab`
+# Contributing to `evitaicossa`

-Thank you for considering contributing to `frab`!
+Thank you for considering contributing to `evitaicossa`!
 I appreciate your interest in making this project better.
 Please read and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a safe, welcoming, and inclusive environment.
 Various forms of contributions are